jmgilman/vaultrs/README.md

 ### Basic

 The client is used to configure the connection to Vault and is required to be passed to all API calls for execution.
+Behind the scenes it uses an asynchronous client from [Reqwest](https://docs.rs/reqwest/) for communicating to Vault.

 ```rust
 use vaultrs::client::{VaultClient, VaultClientSettingsBuilder};